hkeysai/StorySage-iOS/BUILD_INSTRUCTIONS.md

 ## Current Status

 The app has been converted to a fully serverless architecture with all content bundled in the app.
 All network dependencies have been removed.
+The project file has been updated to include all necessary local implementation files.

 ## Build Steps